Timothy Hutton

-Timothy Tarquin Hutton (born August 16, 1960) is an American actor and film director.
-He is the youngest recipient of the Academy Award for Best Supporting Actor, which he won at age 20 for his performance as Conrad Jarrett in Ordinary People (1980).
-Hutton has since appeared regularly in feature films and on television, with featured roles in the drama Taps (1981), the spy film The Falcon and the Snowman (1985), and the horror film The Dark Half (1993), among others.
+Timothy Hutton (born August 16, 1960) is an American actor and film director.
+He is the youngest recipient of the Academy Award for Best Supporting Actor, which he won at age 20 for Ordinary People (1980).
+Hutton has since appeared regularly in feature films and on television, with notable roles including the drama Taps (1981), the spy film The Falcon and the Snowman (1985), and the horror film The Dark Half (1993), among others.

 Between 2000 and 2002, Hutton starred as Archie Goodwin in the A&E drama series A Nero Wolfe Mystery.
 Between 2008 and 2012, he starred as Nathan "Nate" Ford on the TNT drama series Leverage.
 He also had a role in the first season of the Amazon streaming drama series Jack Ryan.

 Early life

 Timothy Hutton was born in Malibu, California.
 His father was actor Jim Hutton; his mother, Maryline Adams (née Poole), was a teacher.
-His parents divorced when Hutton was three years old, and his mother took him and his older sister, Heidi (born in 1959), with her to Boston, and then to her hometown Harwinton, Connecticut.
+His parents divorced when Hutton was three years old, and his mother took him and his older sister, Heidi, with her to Boston, and then to her hometown Harwinton, Connecticut.
 The family returned to California when Hutton was 12.

 "A lot of people think that because my father was an actor, I come from this big show-business background," Hutton told Bruce Cook of American Film magazine in 1981.

-"But that's not how I grew up at all.
+But that's not how I grew up at all.
 My mother took us to Cambridge because she wanted to get her M.A.
-She wound up teaching in Connecticut, but the way she saw it, after a while, if we all stayed there, my sister and I would just wind up as the proprietors of the local drugstore or something, so that was why she took us to Berkeley, California - to get us into the world, I guess.
-Now she's given up teaching and she's into printing miniature books."
+She wound up teaching in Connecticut, but the way she saw it, after a while, if we all stayed there, my sister and I would just wind up as the proprietors of the local drugstore or something, so that was why she took us to Berkeley, California—to get us into the world, I guess.
+Now she's given up teaching and she's into printing miniature books.

-In 1976 when he was 15, Hutton sought out his father and moved in with him in Los Angeles.
+In 1976, when Hutton was 15, he sought out his father and moved in with him in Los Angeles.
 At Fairfax High School, while playing Nathan Detroit in a school production of Guys and Dolls, he realized he wanted to become an actor.
 With encouragement from both of his parents, he began acting in television.

 On June 2, 1979, Jim Hutton died in Los Angeles from liver cancer, two days after his 45th birthday.
 In 1981, Hutton thanked his father during his Academy Award speech, which he had won for his role in the movie Ordinary People.